LLukas22/PropertyInterception/README.md

 # PropertyIterception
-Cauldron like Property-Iterception using C# Source Generators
+Cauldron like Property-Interception using C# Source Generators